Brighton Beach railway station: History

 Brighton Beach station opened on 21 December 1861, when the railway line from North Brighton was extended, with a timber station building and a single terminating platform.
 It was named after the nearby Brighton Beach, a popular destination at the time.
 It remained a terminus until 2 September 1887, when the line was extended to Sandringham, with two additional curved platforms added.
 In 1889, the current station building was constructed, and in 1919, the line to Sandringham was electrified using 1500 V DC overhead wires.
 In 1926, a signal box was constructed, located between the down end of Platform 2 and the South Road level crossing.

 Since 1926, the station has stayed largely the same, with only minor changes taking place.
 In 1968, boom barriers replaced interlocked gates at the South Road level crossing, located at the down end of the station.

 On 20 November 1995, Brighton Beach was upgraded to a premium station.

+Following a 2019 commitment by the Federal Government, the station was due to receive an upgraded commuter car park.
+However, this was scrapped by the same government in 2021.

+New Street Gates

-The signal box controlled the swing gates at the New Street level crossing, which were the last left in Victoria.
+Further down the line from the station, the next staffed location before Hampton Station was the New Street level crossing, which was provided with hand-worked swinging gates.
+These were the last left in Victoria.
 In 2007, the swing gates were hit by a train, causing significant damage.
 In 2010, the level crossing was closed by the Brumby government, with plans to re-open the level crossing with boom barriers.
 The project, which cost $4.4 million, included the replacement of the hand-operated gates with boom barriers, installation of flashing lights and bells, and a wider pedestrian crossing.
 It was opened in 2013 by Brighton MP Louise Asher.

-Following a 2019 commitment by the Federal Government, the station was due to receive an upgraded commuter car park.
-However, this was scrapped by the same government in 2021.